rmoralesdelgado/website/content/about/index.md

 +++
 title = "about me"
 description = "About me"
+isMath = true
 +++

 {{< imgproc "img/me.jpg" Resize "350x" center />}}

 My name is Raul Morales Delgado.
 I am a Data Scientist — with a background in Mechanical Engineering — based in Toronto, Canada.
 I have 4+ years of experience in Data Analytics and almost two years in Data Science.

-While I am very passionate about AI — ML and deep learning — and Analytics — EDA and data visualization — I am also very fond of developing products end-to-end, hence my interest in MLOps, DevOps and Data Engineering in general.
-I believe that transforming a model from a Jupyter Notebook to an end-to-end stable and scalable solution has way more chances of being successfully deployed than one that does not.
+As a Data Scientist, while I am very passionate about AI — ML, deep learning, predictive modeling — and Analytics — EDA and data visualization —, I am also a firm believer that transforming a model from a Jupyter Notebook into a stable and scalable solution makes it more likely to be successfully deployed into production, hence my interest in MLOps, Data Engineering and DevOps in general.

-This website is about work **projects**, some **tutorials** that started as personal notes, small articles — **nuggets** — about very punctual things, and a bit of **random** ideas (probably about typography, (another) passion of mine :ghost:)
+This website is a blog about my work in the previously described fields — here you will find [**projects**](/categories/projects), [**tutorials**](/categories/tutorials) that started as notes, small articles — [**nuggets**](/categories/nuggets) — about more specific things, and a bit of [**random**](/categories/random) posts about things I like (like $\text{typography}$ :ghost:).

-Please contact me at any of the following (see footer).
+Please contact me through any of the following (see footer).

-> "Whatever we don't solve in this life we will probably solve it in our next one, when we are all cats :cat2:" — Me